-Where are the best places to watch the Super Bowl in Central America this weekend?
+Where are the best places to watch the Super Bowl in Central America today?
 Here’s our annual guide to the best spots in Central America for the Super Bowl.

 I’ll start this with a confession.
 I don’t really understand American football.
 Or, I guess I should say, football.
 I grew up in a country where we played real football.
 You know, that sport where people who call American football football call football soccer.
 Still with me?